jshian/Comp3111H-project/readme.md

 1. Separately, attempt to enter *Tower Placing Mode*, upgrade and destroy a tower.
 Verify that none of these work.
 (Honors Task 1(ii))
 1. Close the application.
 ### Grade Task 2
-1. Start the application using the same `.jar` file as Task 1.
+1. Start the application using the same `.jar` file as `Grade Task 1`.
 1. Build one of each tower, namely Basic Tower, Ice Tower, Catapult and Laser Tower.
 1. Start the game in `play` mode.
 1. Verify the following: